NewbieTed/QuickFolds/reports/QuickFolds-20250219.md

 Team Discussion if still having issues: N/A

-#### Team Member 5:
+#### Team Member 5: Hady Fawal

-Action Items/What you did:
+Action Items/What you did: Created the geometry module which renders faces in 3D, mutates faces in 2D, and offers utilities to handle point and vector math.
+Created the scene manager which controls all the faces in the scene, and refactored the camera.

-Result (What worked/What didn’t):
+Result (What worked/What didn’t): Automatic management of faces, annotations in faces, and complex intersection calculations.
+Clean camera movement and rotation.

-What did you learn:
+What did you learn: I learned a lot about how to use Three.js, and also a fair amount 3D mathematics to do things like projection, finding certain distances, etc.

-Any Current Issues:
+Any Current Issues: N/A

-Team Discussion if still having issues:
+Team Discussion if still having issues: N/A

 ---
 # Goals for next week: